tejas4812/hw_accelerator/README.md

 # hw_accelerator
 #Binary search
-#Description: Module takes an array of 256 bits (Eight 8bit numbers) & a 8 bit number to find.
+#Description: Module takes an array of 256 bits (Eight 8bit numbers) & a 8 bit number to search using binary searching method.
 #The code was not synthesis for any timing analysis.
 #There is scope to add pipelining to improve clock frequency limit
 #Other improvements in the design